Escort (magazine)

-Escort is a British men's adult magazine which contains softcore pornography and erotica.
-It is published by Paul Raymond Publications.

-Paul Raymond Publications releases a number of magazines similar to Escort, including Club International, Mayfair, Men Only, Men's World, and Razzle.
+Escort is a British men's softcore adult magazine featuring erotica published monthly by Blue Active Media Ltd. It is published by Paul Raymond Publications, a company that also publishes a number of similar magazines, including Club International, Mayfair, Men Only, Men's World, and Razzle.
 The origin of these titles lies in businessman Paul Raymond's expansion from strip club management into magazine publishing in the 1960s.

 Publication history

 A monthly pin-up magazine with the title Escort was published between 1958 and 1971 by City Magazines.
 The title was acquired by Raymond, and from 1971 to 1980 was incorporated into another title he had acquired from City Magazines, Men Only.

 In 1980, Raymond began publishing Escort as a top-shelf magazine with the revived title.
 By 2012, Escort was in its 32nd year, or volume.
 The magazine is also sold in digital format.
 Initially this was via the Paul Raymond digital newsstand from 2013 until that website closed.
 Subsequently it has been available digitally from the publisher's main website.